skalaliya/agent.algorythmos/docs/installation.md

 # Installation Guide

-This guide will help you install and set up Relay Clone on your local machine or server.
+This guide will help you install and set up Algorythmos AI Agents on your local machine or server.

 ## 📋 Prerequisites